Registration and Payment

 Full-time semester undergraduate students have the option to pay the first 50% of the tuition by the regular deadline (prior to the start of Fall I/Spring I term), and the second 50% by the second part of a semester (i.e. prior to the start of Fall II/Spring II term).

-Late registration and Payment: Payments for registration made after the deadline must include a late fee of EUR 80.- per semester/term.
-(As of Summer 2018 students will need to pay a fee of EUR 100.-per semester/term).
+Late registration and Payment: Payments for registration made after the deadline must include a late fee of EUR 100.- per term.

 To add courses: Add forms should be signed by and submitted to the student’s academic advisor.
 Graduate and undergraduate summer term students and part time undergraduate students have 5 working days (from the day of add initiation) to pay for the added credit hours.
 Undergraduate students who change from part-time to full-time status have 5 working days (from the day of add initiation) to pay for the tuition difference.